 Also, when you find people that help you achieve your goal of obtaining additional Sunday coupon inserts for free, reward them occasionally.
 Take your Family or Friends to lunch/dinner, give Family or Friends free products/food, give the Newspaper Carrier a tip or Gift Certificate, give the Managers a Fruit Basket, Gift Card or other little tokens of appreciation.

 11.)
 Printable Manufacturer Coupons: Second to the Sunday paper coupons, you will get most of your coupons via printable grocery coupons.
 With printable grocery coupons, you can print 2 coupons per computer.
-I have put together the Discount Fanatics Coupon Saving Central (see orange box below) so that all of the Free Printable Grocery Coupon sources are all in one convenient place, or you can simply click on one of the logos below!
+I have put together the Discount Fanatics Coupon Saving Central (see orange box below) so that all of the Free Printable Grocery Coupon sources are all in one convenient place!
+I have also made it convenient for you to print your coupons by category (see box below).
+This way, if you only need, for instance, baby and toddler coupons, simply click on that category, and it will take you directly to those coupons.